Highlights

 Where to Watch Solitude, It's That

-Want to behold the glory that is 'Solitude, It's That' in the comfort of your own home?
-Finding a streaming service to buy, rent, download, or view the Andrea Adriatico-directed movie via subscription can be a huge pain, so we here at Moviefone want to take the pressure off.
+Can’t wait to see 'Solitude, It's That' from the comfort of your living room?
+Hunting down a streaming service to buy, rent, download, or watch the Andrea Adriatico-directed movie via subscription can be tricky, so we here at Moviefone want to do right by you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Solitude, It's That' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Solitude, It's That' right now, here are some particulars about the drama flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Solitude, It's That' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Solitude, It's That' right now, here are some specifics about the drama flick.

-You probably already know what the movie's about, but just in case...
+Thinking about what happens in this film?
 Here's the plot: "A docu-fiction focusing on writer Pier Vittorio Tondelli who died in 1991 at the age of 36, due to AIDS.
 Tondelli is known not only for being one of Europe’s greatest storytellers but also for being one of the sharpest voices of his time.
 He was the writer of Other Libertines, his first work and a cult novel among young people of the 80s, subject to seizure in L’Aquila for obscenity and outrage against the public morals of the time.
 Yet, Tondelli’s novel was not only a transgressive writing but also a literary project that allowed the linguistic mixing of registers, sectors and even dialectisms.
 The film sets out in search of the places where the writer had the opportunity to live, starting from Correggio, where he was born, up to Bologna, the aforementioned L’Aquila, and then Orvieto, on which his second novel focuses, to continue with Rome, Milan, and Berlin." .